Dolphin Class

 Home learning in Dolphin class is about reading every day either to an adult, a sibling or to themselves.

-The year four children will be undertaking the National times table check in the summer term and it is essential they practice their times tables regularly.
+The year four children will be undertaking the National times table check in the summer term and it is essential they practice their times tables regularly (they can use TT Rockstars for this).

 There is a pick and mix homework menu which enriches the discovery learning we are doing in class.
 Pick a task, complete it and post your work on Dojo by Wednesday.